juanitogan/flame/README.md

 Hit me with a PR and I'll try to find time to engage it.
 No promises, but I'll try.
 Hopefully others will jump in and help.
 I have pretty high standards for PRs (particularly on naming and lingo more so than code style), but I also enjoy people who make a great case for significant changes in design (and I certainly am no expert in designing game engines).

 There is still much to be done.
 I quickly hacked through many components from the previous engine, that I didn't need at the moment, just to get them working.
-Thus, many of the components here still needs to be refactored to be more like the rest.
+Thus, many of the components here still need to be refactored to be more like the rest.

 `NinePatchComponent`, `ParallaxComponent`, and `ParticleComponent` are some examples as things I just quick-hacked and saved for later.
 (See the [`[Unreleased]` section in the changelog](CHANGELOG.md#unreleased) for a better TODO list.)
 Most things still work as Flame had them working, but they may not be fully "Pogo-ized" yet.
 I also haven't touched Box2D yet because _Pogo Bug_ doesn't need it.
 (Another game of mine, _GRITS Racing_, uses it super heavily, so I should have the skills to work it in well when I get to it).